MicrosoftDocs/memdocs/windows-365/includes/resize-ip-address-requirements.md

 ## IP address requirements

-When resizing a Microsoft Entra hybrid join bring-your-own-network Cloud PC, a second IP address must be available in the subnet for the Cloud PC to be resized.
+When you resize a Microsoft Entra hybrid join bring-your-own-network Cloud PC, a second IP address must be available in the subnet for the Cloud PC to be resized.

 During the resizing operation, a second IP address is used when moving to the new size.
 This precaution makes sure that the Cloud PC can be rolled back to the original should an issue occur.